teracyhq/dev/README.rst

 By using this approach, we can work in a consistent development environment and workflow.
 We do not have to install tons of development stuff on the host machine **manually** to get started.

+.. note:: We are using the https://github.com/acme101 project to show the best practices from ``teracy-dev`` applied for organizations.

 Features
 --------